brianhdk/integration-service/README.md

     }
 }
 ```
+You can now access the database connection, through the generic **IDbFactory<>** interface.

-Now that you've added "CustomDb" as a Custom Connection, let's see an example on how to use it from a Task.
+The following example shows how to do that from a Task.

 ```c#
 using System.Data;